 Debra is a native New Yorker and graduated in June 2009 from Northwestern University with a BA in Psychology and Political Science.
 Debra has spent her career in fundraising, volunteer management and community engagement at local Chicago area nonprofits.
 She joined Chicago Run in August 2016, after spending nearly 6 years at Cara, an organization that helps individuals secure quality employment.
 She has experience managing a major gift portfolio, leadership boards, corporate partnerships, fundraising events, marketing/communication, and leading the volunteer and engagement strategy for scaling nonprofits.
-Debra is an active member of the Chicago nonprofit community, and currently serves on the Social Enterprise Alliance Program Committee, and will also be starting her MBA at Chicago Booth in the part time evening program in September 2016.
+Debra is an active member of the Chicago nonprofit community, and currently serves on the Social Enterprise Alliance Program Committee, and is earning her MBA at Chicago Booth in the part time evening program.
 Debra has a passion and love of building partnerships to empower individuals and communities.
-Debra brings tremendous enthusiasm for Chicago Run’s mission, and is excited to join the Chicago Run team as the Development Manager to help Chicago Run raise critical funding and develop meaningful relationships to support the strategic growth of the organization.
+Debra brings tremendous enthusiasm for Chicago Run’s mission, and as the Development Manager focuses on raising critical funding and developing meaningful relationships to support the strategic growth of the organization.
 Debra is an active yogi, dancer, and spin enthusiast.

 Lauren Shirk, Communications and Creative Design Manager